veronicahkanja/Portfolio/README.md

-# Portfolio Page
+# Portfolio Landing Page

-## Description
+## 📖 Description
-This is my personal portfolio landing page.
-It gives an overview of who I am, my skills, and showcases my resume.
+This is my personal portfolio website.
+It gives a description about myself, my skills, and my work.

----

-## Features
+## ✨ Features
-- Built with **HTML, CSS & JS**
+- Built with HTML & CSS
-- Clean, simple, and responsive design
+- Clean code
-- Easy to run locally
+- Easy to run
-- Well-commented code
+- Well commented
-- Open source project
+- Open source
-- Proper indentation and structure
+- Proper indentation

----

-## Technologies Used
+## 🛠️ Technologies Used
-- **HTML5**
-- **CSS3**
+- HTML
-- **JavaScript**
+- CSS

----
+## 📬 Support and Contact Details
+Email: **kanjaveronicah@gmail.com**

+## 🤝 Contributions
+Contributions, issues, and feature requests are welcome!

+## 📜 License
+This project is licensed under the [MIT License](./LICENSE).